mpflynnx/beginning-c-plus-plus-programming/docs/section12ref.md

 Funny
 ```

-We should add the keyword `const` before `str` in the second range-based loop, as this loop is only outputting the vector.
+We should add the keyword `const` before `&str` in the second range-based loop, as this loop is only required to output the vector.
 Adding `const` and then trying to update the reference will result in a compiler error.

 ```c
    for (auto const &str: stooges)